 The program draws on faculty from a wide variety of disciplines within the University including education, history, philosophy, law, journalism, science, health, and the arts.

-Three required courses in environmental thought, environmental debates, and environmental politics introduce you to the theories, policies, and ethics that have shaped public discourse and understanding of our environment.
+Core courses include environmental thought, cities and their environment, and environmental politics.
+These courses introduce you to the theories, policies, and ethics that have shaped public discourse and understanding of our environment.

-Electives allow you to tailor their program of study to fit your particular conservation education interests in areas such as environmental justice, curriculum design, teacher education, policy studies, ecology, youth education, wildlife education, and sustainability.
-You may take electives within Steinhardt, the Robert F. Wagner School of Public Service, and the Graduate School of Arts and Sciences.
+Electives within the program and across other departments allow you to tailor your program of study to fit your particular conservation education interests in areas such as environmental justice, curriculum design, teacher education, policy studies, ecology, youth education, non-formal education, and sustainability.
+Electives may be taken within Steinhardt, the Robert F. Wagner School of Public Service, and the Graduate School of Arts and Sciences.

 Our program also has a strong affiliation with the Science Education Program in Steinhardt's Department of Teaching and Learning, and the Wallerstein Collaborative for Urban Environmental Education, which provide you with numerous opportunities to study and work closely with science education faculty on research, curriculum projects, and other environmental initiatives.